cybergis/FireABM_Modeling_Notebook/README.md

 This package contains all files needed to run experiments and generate output used in the forthcoming manuscript.

 ### How to run the Jupyter Notebook
-No setup is needed, just copy this repository to your Jupyter notebook file system in [CyberGISX](https://cybergisxhub.cigi.illinois.edu/) and run the notebook.
+You can just copy this repository to your own Jupyter notebook file system, install any missing dependencies (see [requirements.txt](requirements.txt), and run the notebook.

-Or, click the link: [Launch with CyberGISX](https://cybergisx.cigi.illinois.edu/hub/user-redirect/git-pull?repo=https%3A%2F%2Fgithub.com%2Fcybergis%2FFireABM_Modeling_Notebook&urlpath=tree%2FFireABM_Modeling_Notebook%2FFireABM_Demo_Notebook.ipynb&branch=master)
+An easier way is to open the notebook directly with [CyberGISX](https://cybergisxhub.cigi.illinois.edu/) (requires registration) by clicking this link: [Launch with CyberGISX](https://cybergisx.cigi.illinois.edu/hub/user-redirect/git-pull?repo=https%3A%2F%2Fgithub.com%2Fcybergis%2FFireABM_Modeling_Notebook&urlpath=tree%2FFireABM_Modeling_Notebook%2FFireABM_Demo_Notebook.ipynb&branch=master)

+To register for CyberGISX you will need a GitHub account and a working email address.
+Go to the [registration page](https://cybergisxhub.cigi.illinois.edu/registration/) and fill out the form with your information.
+You may need to validate your email address.
+Once you have registered you will be able to directly open this notebook in CyberGISX using the above link.

+This notebook and repository will also be available on the CyberGISX community notebook page to view and for users to run using CyberGISX (link TBD).

 ### How to run a simulation on Keeling/Virtual Roger (HPC)
 See [0_Replicating_the_manuscript_experimental_procedure.txt](DOCUMENTATION/0_Replicating_the_manuscript_experimental_procedure.txt) for steps taken to run simulations used for the manuscript